kevinwidjaja21/linux-on-devices/README.md

 ### So, can I install Linux to my phone?

 Unfortunately, with the issue mentioned above, not all phone can run the mainstream linux distro easily.
-There are 3 ways of installing Linux to
+There are 2 ways of installing Linux to an smartphone.

 ### I want to run the latest Linux kernel version.
 If you want to run Linux as close as the Desktop variant, there are a couple notable distros that has proper smartphone build.